Student Government

 Elevator Pitch:

 The Student Government Organization is a grand experiment, and with each failure we learn something.
-Our goal is to represent our diverse community and to solve any problems that one person alone could not solve.
+Our goal is to represent our diverse community and to solve any problems that one person alone can not solve.
 As our school grows, so do we, and we hope that we fail enough so that our subsequent student leaders can have the resources and knowledge to make Quest the best it can be.